GDOL: More unemployment claims being investigated

-Besides former Guam Department of Labor employee Jerome Michael Cruz's admission of theft of Pandemic Unemployment Assistance funds, there are other "cases" related to federal unemployment benefits that are under investigation, GDOL Director David Dell'Isola said on Wednesday.
+Besides former Guam Department of Labor employee Jerome Michael Cruz's admission of theft of Pandemic Unemployment Assistance funds, there are other cases related to federal unemployment benefits currently under investigation, GDOL Director David Dell'Isola said on Wednesday.

-Of the total budgeted amount, some $596 million has been distributed to 30,000-plus pandemic-impacted workers.
+Of the total budgeted amount, about $596 million has been distributed to more than 30,000 workers who were affected by the pandemic.

 This includes the $21.7 million in claims batched this week for payments, which should be able to reach workers by Friday or early next week.